Types of mesh: Tetrahedron

 A tetrahedron has 4 vertices, 6 edges, and is bounded by 4 triangular faces.
 In most cases a tetrahedral volume mesh can be generated automatically.

 Pyramid

 A quadrilaterally-based pyramid has 5 vertices, 8 edges, bounded by 4 triangular and 1 quadrilateral face.
 These are effectively used as transition elements between square and triangular faced elements and other in hybrid meshes and grids.

 Triangular prism

 A triangular prism has 6 vertices, 9 edges, bounded by 2 triangular and 3 quadrilateral faces.
 The advantage with this type of layer is that it resolves boundary layer efficiently.

 Hexahedron

-A hexahedron, a topological cube, has 8 vertices, 12 edges, bounded by 6 quadrilateral faces.
-It is also called a hex or a brick.
+A cuboid, a topological cube, has 8 vertices, 12 edges, and 6 quadrilateral faces, making it a type of hexahedron.
+In the context of meshes, a cuboid is often called a hexahedron, hex, or brick.
 For the same cell amount, the accuracy of solutions in hexahedral meshes is the highest.

 The pyramid and triangular prism zones can be considered computationally as degenerate hexahedrons, where some edges have been reduced to zero.
 Other degenerate forms of a hexahedron may also be represented.